TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 Visualization

-Now we have two complementary measures:
+Now we have two complementary perspectives on word importance:

 tf-idf(t,d,D)=tf(t,d)×idf(t,D)\text{tf-idf}(t, d, D) = \text{tf}(t, d) \times \text{idf}(t, D)